controlplaneio/simulator/docs/2023-cncf-ctf-walkthroughs/cease-and-desist/README.md

 - Cilium is a powerful tool which can be used for securing network connectivity within Kubernetes, allowing transparent encryption of network traffic between services, traffic observability and network policy enforcement.
 - A typical layer 7 egress restriction pattern is to run a reverse proxy within a dedicated namespace or node which all workloads are forced to use.
 With Cilium, this can be achieved with Cilium network policies but with unified layer 3 and layer 7 egress restrictions.
+- Overly permissive egress allowed access to an endpoint service arbitrary, attacker controlled content.
+This under a large amount of the security provided by filtering egress in the first place.